 Veeam can be configured to automatically create two backup copies: one in the local backup repository and the other in the cloud backup repository.
 Users can leverage the scale out backup repositories to define and control backup data retention on local and cloud WORM storage repositories.

-It’s worth mentioning that the difference between the local backup repositories and cloud WORM storage, as specified above, is that the local repositories can be written and read as often as needed; whereas the cloud WORM can only be written once and read as many times as necessary.
+It’s worth mentioning that the difference between the local backup repositories and cloud WORM storage, as specified above, is that the local repositories can be written and read as often as needed; whereas the cloud WORM can only be written once and read as many times as necessary. because of egress costs.

 For example, a user can specify that the backup data stored in local repositories is deleted after a month; while the copy of that data is retained in the cloud immutable storage repositories for several years.